 Kyrgyz wedding traditions

 Family and relatives are considered the highest priority in Kyrgyz culture.
-Therefore having a family is very significant in Kyrgyzstan.
+Therefore, having a family of your own is very significant for every Kyrgyz person.
 The best time to start to family and therefore to have a wedding, is in the autumn or late summer.
 September, October and November are considered the months for the party (toy in Kyrgyz) season, particularly wedding celebrations time of the year in Kyrgyzstan and also in Central Asia in general.
-The reason for the time is logic as the climate gets more cool in the autumn and it is the harvest season with cheap fruits and vegetables promoting such events.
+The reason for the time is logic as the climate is more cool in the autumn and it is the harvest season with affordable fruits and vegetables promoting such events.

-As a clan culture, some Kyrgyz families try to intermarry with “noble” families.
-Wealthy families often attempt to marry their kids to the same social status people.
+As a remnant of the Kyrgyz clan culture, some families still try to intermarry with “noble” families.
+Wealthy families often attempt to marry their kids to the children with the same social status.
 It is still fairly common in Kyrgyzstan that loyal friends or wealthy families arrange the union of their children.
 Sometimes children could be very young like infants or even yet unborn when their future spouses are already decided.

 The Kyrgyz wedding ceremonies and traditions’ roots go back centuries but lately wedding traditions have been largely transformed due to the influence of the Soviet and later the modern time.
 Nevertheless, Kyrgyz wedding and what needs to take place before the actual party, has a lot of interesting phases to learn about.
 If you can make a Kyrgyz friend, you can be very sure that in time you will be invited to not a one, but several Kyrgyz weddings.

 Kyrgyz people love parties and they use extravagant amounts of money for weddings, especially considering the average income of families.
 A normal Kyrgyz wedding (2 parties for one marriage!) has easily more than 200-300 guests and often many more.